 two main parties in the U.S., the Democrats and Republicans, and every four

-thought the debate was great, especially when Obama talked about Social
+Boy, I thought the debate was great, especially when Obama talked about Social Security…”

-than I imagined, and probably a lot more than most Americans.
-I laughed at
+than I imagined – and probably a lot more than most Americans.
+I quietly laughed at

-myself for underestimating their knowledge.
+myself for underestimating their knowledge of America.
 During the week, though,

-I discovered that Belizeans pay a lot of attention to events in the U.S., mainly
+I discovered that many Belizeans pay a lot of attention to events in the U.S., mainly because

-school.
-In return, I told the staff how much we appreciated them for
+up their school.
+In return, I stood up and told the staff how much we appreciated them for

 inviting us into their village and sharing their hospitality.
 The words on

-ProBelize staff -- felt a bond that transcended borders, languages and
+ProBelize staff – felt a bond that transcended borders, languages and cultures.

-true during this last day at San Antonio.
-The teacher's words touched me
+especially true during this last day at San Antonio.
+The teacher's words

-returned to the U.S. No, I wouldn’t forget about them, nor my amazing
+returned to America.
+No, I wouldn’t forget about them nor my amazing

 experience in Belize.
 Not ever.

-morning on our way to San Antonio, we stopped for doughnuts and coffee while our
+Above right: Thursday morning on our way to San Antonio we stopped for doughnuts and coffee.
+Our

-other group was slaving away in Succotz.
-Uh, maybe I shouldn't say that...
+other group, meanwhile, was slaving away in Succotz.
+Uh, maybe I shouldn't have said that...

-shows, our hinges worked great.
+Above right: As Ramon shows, our hinges worked great, too.
 The middle panel comes out and the end

 panels swing open, so the school can have an assembly.